chriscellison/scratchpad/README.md

 scratchpad
 ==========

-A first repository - basically a scratchpad area for testing web stack features.
+A first repository - basically a scratchpad area for creating web stack features.